Etusivu » For Applicants » Guidelines and Online service

 Applications are processed as follows:

-2. expert evaluation
+2. Two-stage expert evaluation according to the evaluation criteria

-4. decision of the Board of Trustees
+4. The Executive Committee prepares a proposal to the Foundation’s Board of Trustees

 Applications are evaluated confidentially, and disqualification principles are applied in decision-making.